natcap/natural-capital-footprint-impact/README.md

 | 1   | 1       | 0.25     | 0.3         | ... |
 | 2   | 0       | 0        | 0           | ... |

-The units for the `<es_id>`, `<es_id>_max`, `<es_id>_mean` and `<es_id>_adj_sum` values will vary depending on the service.
+The units for the `<es_id>`, `<es_id>_max`, `<es_id>_mean`, and `<es_id>_adj_sum` values will vary depending on the service.
 If you are using the default/provided services, see the introduction in this Readme for a description of these services and their units.
 If the ecosystem service table has been modified with a different number of services, then the statistics will be calculated for each of the user-defined services, with new columns defined as noted above.